-Insurance terms and definitions from Barbary Insurance Brokerage.
+Insurance terms and definitions from Heffernan Barbary Insurance Services.

 Coverages and benefits listed below may not be available in your state.
 If available, some optional coverages and benefits might be offered at an additional charge.
-Contact Barbary Insurance Brokerage today to learn more.
+Contact Heffernan Barbary Insurance Services today to learn more.

 A-SHARE VARIABLE ANNUITY